 In her spare time, Taylor enjoys spending time with her family, and taking spontaneous road trips to explore new places.
 During her time with RDN, she hopes to decolonize and transform Indigenous Homelessness.

-Daniela is the Project Manager of the Work-Integrated Learning Initiative with RDN.
+Daniela is the Program Manager of the Work-Integrated Learning Initiative with RDN.
 She graduated from the University of Alberta with a Bachelor of Arts (Distinction) in Anthropology and is passionate about human history and culture.
 Daniela is a champion of volunteerism and how it enhances community.
 She’s excited to lead this new project, raise awareness of the benefits for work integrated learning, and connect post-secondary students to opportunities across Canada.

 Daniela volunteers as an online anthropology tutor and historical document transcriber.
 Her volunteer and professional interests allow her to continue a love of life-long learning and community engagement.
 In her personal life, Daniela enjoys sorting people into their Hogwarts houses, writing short stories, and experimenting with recipes.

-Working as an intern with RDN through the Mitacs Accelerate program, Julia assists on a collaborative project between RDN and the University of Alberta, where she received her Bachelor of Arts degree with a Certificate in International Learning and is currently pursuing a Master of Library and Information Studies.
+Initially joining RDN as an intern through the Mitacs Accelerate program, Julia worked mainly on a collaborative project between RDN and the University of Alberta addressing rural broadband connectivity.
+Following the internship, Julia stayed on with RDN and currently works part time as a Research Assistant across various RDN initiatives as she completes her studies at the U of A, where she received her Bachelor of Arts degree with a Certificate in International Learning and is currently pursuing a Master of Library and Information Studies.
+In her free time she enjoys drawing, cooking and baking, and trying to grow houseplants from kitchen scraps.

 Deborah works with the Rural Development Network as a Communications and Event Planning specialist with the Work-Integrated Learning Initiative.
 She comes to RDN as an experienced journalist, television and documentary producer, and corporate communications strategist.